atillabirer/gbmbackup/README.md

 + *For who* : Low costs experiments selling a few dozen items
 + *Timeline of dev work* : A single day, assuming you already know how to send an NFT to a smart contract and are a full stack dev.
 + *Necessary infra* : An amazon t2.small to host the node server.
 All the rest of the data come from the smart contract getting queried trough metamask by the frontend.
-+ *Drawback* : Due to being pure dapp, will not handle selling more than a few dozen items in total.
++ *Drawback* : Due to being pure dapp, the live auction search page will not handle selling more than a few dozen items in total.
+If metamask lose the connection/user leave the website, they won't receive the dopamine rush of receving a notification telling them they have made money on being outbid.

 ### Web3 EVM Marketplace / NFT Drop